Jonathan Rauch

 Jonathan Charles Rauch (/raʊtʃ/ ROWTCH; born April 26, 1960) is an American author, journalist, and activist.
-After graduating from Yale University, Rauch worked at the Winston-Salem Journal in North Carolina, for National Journal, and later for The Economist and as a freelance writer.
-He is currently a senior fellow in governance studies at the Brookings Institution and a contributing editor of The Atlantic.
+After graduation from Yale University, Rauch worked at the Winston-Salem Journal in North Carolina, for National Journal, and later for The Economist and as a freelance writer.
+He is a senior fellow in governance studies at the Brookings Institution and a contributing editor of The Atlantic.
+He is also the author of books and articles on culture, economics, and public policy.